Phase transitions induced by standard and predetermined measurements in transmon arrays: Numerical simulations

 \section{Numerical simulations}

-Once we have analytically demonstrated the utility of using \textit{predetermined} measurements to define observables that contain statistical information about the system without the need for explicit post-selection [based on the replica method Eq.~\eqref{H_eff} and other statistical considerations in Eq.~\eqref{averaged_observables}], we now demonstrate this result on a specific circuit model by means of numerical simulations.
-The hybrid circuit is modeled by $L$ transmons that evolve unitarily under the possibility of applying non-unitary projective measurements in each position at each time step, which is performed or not depending on a measurement probability~$p$ that can be related to the measurement rate $\Gamma$ introduced in the previous sections by $p=\Gamma dt$.
-This defines a time step in the hybrid circuit, which is repeated for $ T/dt $ cycles, where $T=20\overline{J}^{-1}$ is the long time limit in which the quantities are evaluated and corresponds to the steady state.
-The initial state of the system is the product state $\ket{10}^{\otimes L/2}$, which has a definite total number of bosons given by $L/2$.
-The results shown below correspond to a chain of two-dimensional systems; the results on higher-dimensional systems in which \textit{standard} measurements are used can be found in Appendix~\ref{appsec:numerical_simulation}.
-All the numerical simulations were carried out without taking into account any disorder in the parameters (i.e.~ $\overline{\braket{\cdot}} \to \braket{\cdot} $), thus simplifying the trajectories, which depend only on the results of the interleaved measurements performed during the time evolution.
+Once we have analytically demonstrated the utility of using \textit{feedback} measurements to define observables that contain statistical information about the system without the need for explicit post-selection, we now demonstrate this using numerical simulations.
+We evolve the chain of $L$ transmons unitarily by using methods of exact diagonalization for a time step $dt$ after which each site is measured with probability $p$.
+This whole block is repeated for $T/dt$ times, where $T$ is chosen long enough to guarantee a steady state.
+The observables are computed at the end of time evolution $t=T$.
+The initial state of the system is the product state $\ket{10}^{\otimes L/2}$, which has a definite total number of bosons given by $N=L/2$.
+The results shown below correspond to a chain of two-dimensional subsystems (qubits).
+The numerical results for higher-dimensional sub-systems with \textit{standard} measurements are shown in App.~\ref{appsec:numerical_simulation}.
+To reduce the burden of trajectory averaging in the numerical simulations we assume no disorder in the parameters.